Static Code Analysis Toolkit for Vulnerability Detection and Mitigation.

 We’ve made extensive use of docker and celery to ensure that we are able to tackle the asynchronous nature of our task, i.e. scanning multiple files of code, each having different sizes across multiple repositories.
 A high level architecture of celery is shown below.

-We decided to go ahead and integrate these two, i.e. semgrep and ORT together with ChatGPT (GPT-4) so that we could ensure that we get the best of all worlds (Scanning user code as well as that of dependencies as well as get suggested mitigations)
+together with ChatGPT (GPT-4) so that we could ensure that we get the best of all worlds (Scanning user code as well as that of dependencies as well as get suggested mitigations)

 And that was the heart of our solution.
 It reduces alert fatigue, allows the security team to focus on what matters and helps the team better utilize existing resources.

-A win-win all around ๐Ÿ™‚
+A win-win all around ๐

 Screens

-• Prompt the user to enter a GitHub or GitLab URL
+- Prompt the user to enter a GitHub or GitLab URL

-• A few facts to keep the user engaged while the tool generates reports
+- A few facts to keep the user engaged while the tool generates reports

-• Overview of scan results
+- Overview of scan results

-• List of Findings
+- List of Findings

-• Tracking Tool
+- Tracking Tool

-Check the boxes for which vulnerabilites have been fixed.
+Check the boxes for which vulnerabilites have been fixed. |

-Vulnerability Fixed Percentage
+Vulnerability Fixed Percentage |

-• Results in an easy to understand format along with severity, likelihood, file path and line number in which the vulnerability was detected, the CWE details and suggested mitigation strategy as well as past scan findings and vulnerability tracking.
+- Results in an easy to understand format along with severity, likelihood, file path and line number in which the vulnerability was detected, the CWE details and suggested mitigation strategy as well as past scan findings and vulnerability tracking.

 Performance metrics

-It made sense to include benchmarks to show expected performance from our system ๐Ÿ™‚ The time taken to complete a scan is totally dependent on the volume of code being scanned.
+It made sense to include benchmarks to show expected performance from our system ๐ The time taken to complete a scan is totally dependent on the volume of code being scanned.
 Since the underlying system is primarily built on top of SemGrep, our performance is mainly determined by the performance of SemGrep.
 Semgrep is able to outperform GitGuardian and other code analysis tools, both, in terms of time taken and false positives flagged.

 Tree matching has a nearly negligible cost when compared to most deep program analysis techniques, such as pointer analysis or symbolic execution, so this was clearly a winning battle.
 As Semgrep grew more advanced, more features were added which caused it to err closer to the side of semantics, such as taint analysis and constant propagation.